What causes nausea? 179 possible conditions

-If nausea has left you unable to eat or drink for more than 12 hours, see your physician.
-You should also see your physician if your nausea does not subside within 24 hours after over-the-counter interventions.
+See your physician if nausea has left you unable to eat or drink for more than 12 hours.
+You should also see your physician if your nausea doesn’t subside within 24 hours of trying over-the-counter interventions.

 Treatment for nausea depends upon the cause.
-For example, sitting in the front seat of a car may relieve motion sickness.
-Motion sickness can also be helped with medications, such as dimenhydrinate (Dramamine), an antihistamine, or by applying a scopolamine patch to relieve seasickness.
+Sitting in the front seat of a car, for example, may relieve motion sickness.
+Motion sickness can also be helped with medications such as dimenhydrinate (Dramamine), an antihistamine, or by applying a scopolamine patch to relieve seasickness.

-Taking medications to address nausea’s underlying cause, such as stomach-acid reducers for GERD or pain-relieving medications for intense headaches, can help as well.
+Taking medications to address nausea’s underlying cause can help as well.
+Examples include stomach-acid reducers for GERD or pain-relieving medications for intense headaches.